tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 1. On the x64 machine: `rm -rf tmbasic && git clone https://github.com/electroly/tmbasic.git && cd tmbasic/build/sysroots && ./buildIntelSysroots.sh`

-1. Edit the `build/linux-*.sh` files to include the new filenames, and commit/push to git.
+1. Edit the `build/scripts/sysrootDownload.sh` file to include the new filenames, and commit/push to git.

 ## Make a release build